ukd1/windmill/README.md

 Then you can start osqueryd (on linux) with a simple `/etc/init.d/osqueryd start` or `service start osqueryd`

+## Enrolling osquery endpoints
+The osquery endpoints will reach out to the TLS server and send a POST to `/api/enroll` with a `node_secret` value that it read from it's own filesystem (`/etc/osquery/osquery.secret` if you followed the `osquery.flags` file above).
+The value in that file must match the node secret being used by the TLS server.
+The TLS server takes this value from an environment variable named NODE_ENROLL_SECRET.
+If you have not set that variable then it defaults to "valid_test".

+If the server sends a valid node_secret then it will receive a node key that it can use to pull its configuration from the server.

 ## Serving configuration files
 The `osquery_configs` folder holds all the configuration files you want to send to your osquery endpoints.
 At a minimum, you must have an osquery config file